MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 You can add an origin with a specific relative path.
 You cannot add an origin using the full path.

-This example adds a private origin of the siteassets library on a specific site:
+This example adds a private origin of the site assets library on a specific site:

 ``` powershell
 Add-PnPTenantCdnOrigin -CdnType Private -OriginUrl sites/site1/siteassets